ecow/liroma/README.md

 - a digital delay aligns the temporal gap between speakers
 - a 6-band parametric equalizer corrects the distortions introduced by room geometry (DRC)

-The bass management sums the low frequencies contribution of the speaker that require it.
+The bass management sums the low-frequency contributions of the speaker that requires it.
 Phase and delays are used to minimize the room modal response problems.

 Bass management is also in charge to change the LFE channel response for video sources (i.e. +10db) according to AES specifications.

 Each speaker (with bass management)  MUST be calibrated with a pink noise signal at -20Dbf to generate about 73 dbSPL in all 1/3 octave bands at the hot spot.

-Here some examples of speaker scene used to support different routing and configuration:
+Here some examples of speaker scenes used to support different routing and configurations:

 ![Scenes](images/scenes.png)

 ### re-mastering

-TBD
+The re-mastering feature solves three classes of problems:
+- adapts the recorded sound to personal taste (e.g. apply analogic valve distortion, compression, de-essing, etc.)
+- upmixs, spatializes, and auralizes the input source to simulate different geometry for the listening room (i.e. a large hall, a jazzaclub, a church)
+- volume adaptation to reduce the different mastering choice in source recording (e.g. k20, k16,k10)

+Spatialization, auralization and upmix  could use various techniques phase shifts, pan, delay, reverbs, impulse convolutions, ambisonic.

+To do this, specialized plugins are required.
+At present liroma uses jriver proprietary plugins

 ## How to Contribute to the Project
 Many aspects of this project are still open for discussion, and for each of these points, a [Polis](https://pol.is/home) area is available as a conversational platform, in the hope of reaching a shared opinion: